 3. Use a screwdriver to pry off the hubcap if your truck has one.

-This process is relatively simple and not too different from removing the hubcap on a car.
+This process is relatively simple and not too different from removing the hubcap.
 You’ll need to pry it open at multiple spots to remove it fully.

 4. Turn the lug nuts counterclockwise with a lug wrench to loosen them.